Creamy Potato Leek Soup (with Bacon)

 - Either use a masher, an immersion blender, or a blender to roughly blend (you don’t want puree it fully, chunks are good!)

-- Stir in the pepper and the half & half.
+- Stir in the cracked pepper and 1/2 cup half and half.

 - Devour.